RobRendell/gTove/README.md

 * Additional visibility mode for minis - "Hidden by Fog of War".
 Perhaps default to this instead of hidden?
 * Should be able to "edit" a folder to rename it.
 * Remember the name of other tabletops you've connected to, and show them in the Tabletops UI somehow?
-Easy enough to do if they have the VGT files on Drive, but for non-GMs it might have to be something browser-specific like local storage.
+Easy enough to do if they have the gTove files on Drive, but for non-GMs it might have to be something browser-specific like local storage.
 * Adjust image opacity when aligning/scaling grid, in case pushpins or grid don't contrast enough with map.
 * Loading the scenario while events are being dispatched can cause the loading client to crash.
 GM client needs to